scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 | 254       |              | Use for experimentation and testing      |
 | 255       |              | Reserved                                 |
 {: title="The assigned SCION protocol numbers"}

+# Appendix

+Changes from draft-dekater-scion-dataplane-02

+- Added overview of SCION components to Introduction section.
+- Added RFC 2119-compliant terminology.
+- Added IANA Considerations.
+- Removed forward references.
+- General edits to make terminology consistent, remove duplication and rationalize text.
+- Added J. C. Hugly as author
+- Added section on SCMP (unauthenticated).
+- Added section on SCION IP Gateway.
+- Added to Payload Modification to Security Considerations.
+- Rename flow ID to Flow Label and document by reference to RFC6437.
+- Rephrased the Layer AS-AS link description.
+- Clarified router checks.
+- Clarified the validity of peering links.
+- Fixed BDF description in empty path.
+- Clarified the router alert flags and relationship to the ConsIngress/Egress fields.
+- Changes to SCION Header Specification section.
+- Added mention of why proof of transit is not needed.
+- Introduced AES-CMAC as default MAC algorithm and elaborated on MAC chaining and path splicing.
+- Described the effects of clock drift.
+- Added service field table.
+- Clarified the computation of ExtLen.
+- Clarified implications of AS forwarding key compromise.